ajo01/ajo01/README.md

 ### Hi, I'm Amy! 👋

 I'm a senior computer science student at the University of British Columbia.
-I have a passion for engineering creative experiences and usable solutions.
+I have a passion for creating quality user experiences and usable solutions.
 In my free time, I enjoy doing activities such as sailing and reading fantasy novels.

 Top skills:
 - Fullstack Web Development